RickOwri/README/README.md

 - 🏅 **EthCC Hacker House Hackathon**: Won a prize for *Best Implementation of the Threshold Network* (July 2023)
 - 🏅 **Hacking Health Camp**: Won a prize for *Best Innovation in healthcare* (February 2017)
 - 🔒 Focused on **privacy-preserving tools in healthcare**

 ---

-## 📜 Certifications and Courses

-- **C2i level 2 certification in health**: Official French certification in healthcare informatics.

----

-## 🗺 Languages

-- 🇫🇷 Fluent in French
-- 🇬🇧 Proficient in English

----